Santti4go/.config-files/README.md

 ## Usage

-Instead of clonning this entire repository on your local `.config` you can copy just the folders you want by creating symlink so you can still pulling updates
+Instead of clonning this entire repository on your local `.config` you can copy just the folders you want by creating symlink so you can still pull updates

 ```bash
 mkdir .config-santti